What to look for when viewing a house

 You’ve found a house on RightMove that you think could be The One.
 It’s within your budget, you can see yourself living there for years, and you’ve got a viewing booked for this afternoon.

-There’s just one problem… you’re a first-time buyer and you don’t know the first thing about house viewings.
-You don’t have a clue what to look for when viewing a house and you’re wondering how to make the most of the short time you have.
+There’s just one problem… you don’t have a clue what to look for when viewing a house and you’re wondering how to make the most of the short time you have.

 Is the home structurally sound?